user7217/OxygenTracker/IMPORT_GUIDE.md

 This standalone importer gives you the same powerful import capabilities as the web interface, but in a command-line tool that you can use independently or integrate into your own workflows.

 ### Key Features:
-- **Unique ID Generation**: Every customer gets CUST-XXXXXXXX, every cylinder gets CYL-XXXXXXXX
+- **Unique System ID Generation**: Every customer gets CUST-XXXXXXXX, every cylinder gets CYL-XXXXXXXX
+- **Required Custom IDs**: Cylinders must have memorable custom IDs (like "A1", "B2", "001") for easy bulk operations
-- **Duplicate Detection**: Prevents importing the same data twice
+- **Duplicate Detection**: Prevents importing the same data twice based on custom IDs
-- **Preserve Original Data**: Your original customer numbers and serial numbers are preserved
+- **Preserve Original Data**: Customer numbers and optional cylinder serial numbers are preserved
-- **Transaction Linking**: Links customers to cylinders based on rental transactions
+- **Transaction Linking**: Links customers to cylinders using custom IDs or serial numbers
 - **Comprehensive Logging**: Shows exactly what was imported, skipped, or failed
 - **Data Summary**: Shows current data status before and after imports

+### Important Changes:
+- **Cylinder ID Field**: The "custom_id" field is now called "id" and is REQUIRED for all cylinders
+- **Serial Numbers**: Cylinder serial numbers are now OPTIONAL (many users don't need them)
+- **Primary Identification**: Cylinders are primarily identified by their custom ID (like "A1", "B2")

 The importer handles all the same field mapping, validation, and relationship management as the web application, making it perfect for bulk imports, automated workflows, or when you prefer command-line tools.